Joeboy/scenewriter/README.md

 This was partly a learning project, and it's the first proper thing I've done in Rust, so if you're a real rust dev feel free to educate me about all the things I'm doing wrong.

 NB It looks for fonts under the directory the executable's in, so if you try to use `cargo run` you'll find it fails to generate the PDF.
-Instead do soemthing like:
+Instead do something like:

     cargo build
     cp target/debug/farce ./